PLC IO Interface for AB 1771 RIO Tieback Response Timing

-• This application note shows the IO update performance of the PLC IO Interface for AB 1771 Remote IO to a DeltaV Serial Card and also to the VIM Network Gateway.
+This technical note shows the IO update performance of the PLC IO Interface for AB 1771 Remote IO to a DeltaV Serial Card and also to the VIM Network Gateway.

 This graph was produced using a customer database with the VIM ModbusTCP interface and PIO flash version 1.2.10.
 Mimic was used to simulate the DeltaV IO cards.
 AB 1771 RIO simulator running on a PC (this provides the same update process and interval as actual IO).